WelldoneEsu/simple-chat-app/README.md

 ---

 ## 📦 Features
 - 🧍‍♂️ Username prompt before joining
-- 🏠 Multiple chat rooms: General, Sports, Tech (you can add more)
+- 🏠 Multiple chat rooms (General, Sports, Tech — add more easily)
 - 🗣️ Real-time messaging inside rooms
 - 👥 Active user list per room
 - 🔔 Broadcasts when users join or leave a room
+- ✍️ See when other users are typing
-- 📃 Styled message layout and user interface with `style.css`
+- 📃 Styled interface with `style.css`
 ---

 ## 🛠 Installation & Setup